AI

 What this means for hiring and training

 If you are building or expanding AI capabilities at your company, rethink your hiring criteria.
 Developing ai for liberal arts initiatives internally or partnering with universities can give you access to this talent pool.
 Technical skills matter.
-But McKinsey projects demand for social and emotional skills will rise substantially by 2030.
+But McKinsey projects demand for social and emotional skills will rise by 14% by 2030, as employers seek graduates who bring a human touch to complex challenges.

 For internal training, focus on conceptual understanding first.
 Teach your team what AI can and cannot do.
 Help them recognize when AI solutions might create ethical or business problems.
 Build their ability to question AI outputs rather than accepting them blindly.